Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce 8800 GTS (G92) should theoretically be much better than the GeForce 8800 GT 256MB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 8800 GTS (G92) should be 39% quicker than the GeForce 8800 GT 256MB overall, due to its greater bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison